50North4West/MSFS-G36-Improvement-Mod/README.md

 **Q: The AC Blower switch doesn't work?**

 *A: Unfortunately there is something wrong with the animation.
 We have to wait for Asobo to fix this, but since this button was (inop.) by default don't hold your breath.
 If you click it, it does actually work.
 You can see it increases the electrical BUS1 load slightly.*

+Our contributors (by their MSFS Forum name)
+FrettFS, CaptMatto, Coppersens, Uwajimaya, dciskey, Matchrocket, JuiceBox7535, jonasbeaver, Exp232, nickc95, GuiFarias31 and MrTommymxr.
+Special thanks to the Working Title team for their excellent NXi implementation!